 Check out the best wine festivals in Germany from the largest wine event in the world to local festivals in charming villages along the rivers Rhine, Mosel, Elbe, and Main.

-The small town of Gimmeldingen along the German Wine Road hosts the first wine festival of the year: Between mid-March and April, when almond blossoms paint the countryside in white and pink.
+The small town of Gimmeldingen along the German Wine Road is deep in Palatinate wine country.
+It hosts one of the first wine festival of the year between mid-March and April, when almond blossoms paint the countryside in white and pink.